Preliminary hearing set in case involving missing brothers

+FILE - In this undated booking photo provided by the Caldwell County Detention Center in Missouri shows Garland "Joey" Nelson.
+A Kansas dairy farmer say he and a man charged in the case of two missing Wisconsin ... more

 KINGSTON, Mo.
-(AP) — A judge has set a hearing for next month to determine whether there is enough evidence to try a man for tampering with a vehicle used by two Wisconsin brothers who are missing and presumed dead in Missouri.
+(AP) — A judge has set a hearing to determine whether there is enough evidence to try a man for tampering with a vehicle used by two Wisconsin brothers who are missing and presumed dead in Missouri.

 Court records show that during a court hearing Thursday, the preliminary hearing for 25-year-old Garland Nelson was set for Sept.
 16. Brothers Nick and Justin Diemel, from Shawano County, Wisconsin, were on a trip related to their cattle business when they disappeared last month after visiting Nelson.